Hybrid Tool + Report

 Intent Merge

-The phrase 1/3 arc second (also searched as 1 3 arc second resolution) is handled here as an alias of the canonical “arc second” topic.
+The phrase 1 arc second is handled here as an alias of the canonical “arc second” topic.
+The related phrase 1/3 arc second (also searched as 1 3 arc second resolution) is the same decision cluster at a tighter target.
 The numeric conversion is exact, but feasibility is conditional on uncertainty floors.

 Conversion ladder

-One-third arc second sits in the micro-radian class.
-At this scale, installation and thermal terms quickly dominate.
+One arc second sits in the micro-radian class.
+One-third arc second is three times tighter, so installation and thermal terms dominate even faster.

 Key numeric anchor